aaronpkelly/aaronpkelly.github.io/_posts/2017-09-24-A-REPL-for-shell-commands.md

 ---
 layout: post
 title: A REPL in your shell with FZF
-description: Using fzf as a REPL for every command you type on your shell
-date:   2017-09-24
-tags:
-	- fzf
-	- repl
 ---

 # A REPL in your shell with FZF